Glass: Composition, Types, Fractures and Examination

 Indian casework context

-Glass evidence shows up in five recurring Indian casework scenarios that NTA likes to weave into short-answer questions.
+Glass evidence appears in five recurring Indian casework scenarios.

 Vehicle break-ins.
 Car side windows are tempered glass; a forced entry leaves a distinctive carpet of small dicing cubes on the driver's seat and footwell.
 Recovery of dicing fragments from a suspect's clothing or shoes can place them at the scene.